Miami Modern architecture

 To some degree, Miami developed the style through the work of younger architects immediately after the war; they were more closely aligned with media promotions and sensationalism than older architects of the era.
 The region successfully transposed its extravagant resort styling to a national audience easily captivated by the area’s relative exoticism.
+A book regarding the architecture of Miami, “A guide to the architecture of Miami”, touches on how its style should represent its culture, stating that it must have “its own expression of the culture it serves” This kind of expression helped MiMo stand out from other styles of architecture while cementing its tropical and leisurely nature.

 The area along Biscayne Boulevard is now the designated "MiMo Biscayne Boulevard Historic District" or more uniquely named "MiMo on BiBo", for "Miami Modern on Biscayne Boulevard".
 MiMo Historic District runs roughly from 50th Street to 77th Street along Biscayne Boulevard, although MiMo can be found in the Design District and Midtown.
 Many annual festivals are held to promote MiMo architecture, such as "Cinco de MiMo" a play on "Cinco de Mayo" in early May.
 The area is bounded by the Little River to the north, Bay Point Estates to the south, the Florida East Coast Railway to the west, and Biscayne Bay to the east.